RasaHQ/rasa/docs/docs/reference/rasa/shared/core/trackers.md

 Maintains the state of a conversation.

-The field max_event_history will only give you these last events, it can be set in the tracker_store
+The field max_event_history will only give you these last events, it can be set in the tracker_store.

 #### from\_dict